Major Fred C. Dobbs: Plot

-After witnessing Frank's berating of nurse Ginger Bayliss (Odessa Cleveland) for no reason, Hawkeye and Trapper console Ginger and set Frank up for one of their "getting even" pranks.
+After witnessing Frank's unfair berating of nurse Ginger Bayliss (Odessa Cleveland), Hawkeye and Trapper console Ginger and set Frank up for one of their "getting even" pranks.
 This latest scheme succeeds where no other one has, as Frank finally demands that he be transferred to another unit.
 But when another prank embarrasses both Frank and Margaret over the P.A. system, she also demands a transfer.
 Hawkeye and Trapper are glad to be rid of the pair at first, but then learn that they will have to work double shifts until replacements arrive.
 To trick Frank into staying, the two surgeons lead him to believe that large deposits of gold can be found near the camp.
 His greed gets the better of him and he withdraws his transfer request, after which Hawkeye and Trapper humiliate him again by driving past him in a jeep that they have painted gold.